Problem solving: Collective problem solving

+Collaborative groups require joint intellectual efforts between the members and involve social interactions to solve problems together.
+The knowledge shared during these interactions is acquired during communication, negotiation, and production of materials.
+Members actively seek information from others by asking questions.
+The capacity to use questions to acquire new information increases understanding and the ability to solve problems.

-In a 1962 research report, Douglas Engelbart linked collective intelligence to organizational effectiveness, and predicted that pro-actively 'augmenting human intellect' would yield a multiplier effect in group problem solving: "Three people working together in this augmented mode [would] seem to be more than three times as effective in solving a complex problem as is one augmented person working alone".
+In a 1962 research report, Douglas Engelbart linked collective intelligence to organizational effectiveness, and predicted that proactively "augmenting human intellect" would yield a multiplier effect in group problem solving: "Three people working together in this augmented mode [would] seem to be more than three times as effective in solving a complex problem as is one augmented person working alone".

-Henry Jenkins, a key theorist of new media and media convergence draws on the theory that collective intelligence can be attributed to media convergence and participatory culture.
+Henry Jenkins, a theorist of new media and media convergence, draws on the theory that collective intelligence can be attributed to media convergence and participatory culture.
 He criticizes contemporary education for failing to incorporate online trends of collective problem solving into the classroom, stating "whereas a collective intelligence community encourages ownership of work as a group, schools grade individuals".
 Jenkins argues that interaction within a knowledge community builds vital skills for young people, and teamwork through collective intelligence communities contributes to the development of such skills.

 Collective impact is the commitment of a group of actors from different sectors to a common agenda for solving a specific social problem, using a structured form of collaboration.

-After World War II the UN, the Bretton Woods organization and the WTO were created; collective problem solving on the international level crystallized around these three types of organizations from the 1980s onward.
-As these global institutions remain state-like or state-centric it has been called unsurprising that these continue state-like or state-centric approaches to collective problem-solving rather than alternative ones.
+After World War II the UN, the Bretton Woods organization, and the WTO were created.
+Collective problem solving on the international level crystallized around these three types of organization from the 1980s onward.
+As these global institutions remain state-like or state-centric it is unsurprising that they perpetuate state-like or state-centric approaches to collective problem solving rather than alternative ones.

-Crowdsourcing is a process of accumulating the ideas, thoughts or information from many independent participants, with aim to find the best solution for a given challenge.
-Modern information technologies allow for massive number of subjects to be involved as well as systems of managing these suggestions that provide good results.
-With the Internet a new capacity for collective, including planetary-scale, problem solving was created.
+Crowdsourcing is a process of accumulating ideas, thoughts, or information from many independent participants, with aim of finding the best solution for a given challenge.
+Modern information technologies allow for many people to be involved and facilitate managing their suggestions in ways that provide good results.
+The Internet allows for a new capacity of collective (including planetary-scale) problem solving.